 What is affordable housing?

-Affordable housing is property that is bought or rented at below the market price.
-It is for people who live and work in the local area.
+Affordable housing is just like any other housing except that it is bought or rented at below market prices.
+We work with Developers and Housing Associations to provide affordable homes in the area.

 We no longer own homes to rent.
 Social and affordable housing to rent is now mainly provided by Housing Associations (also known as Private Registered Providers of Social Housing)